Jerome-Celle/RignonNoel.github.io/workshops/drf/content.md

 The request has succeeded.

 #### 201 - CREATED
-The request has been fulfilled and resulted in a new resource being created.
+The request has been fulfilled and resulting in a new resource.

 #### 202 - ACCEPTED
 If the action cannot be carried out immediately, the server SHOULD respond with 202 (Accepted) response instead.